nitrologic/foundry/foundry.md

 * 5 logging : log all output to file : true
 * 6 resetcounters : at reset zero all counters : true

-### /list

-Display all shared files.

-Includes paths, sizes, and optional tags for each file.

 ### /share

 Share a file or folder with optional tag.